 gefallen (to like) – Berlin gefällt der Frau. – Berlin suits the woman, she likes it (Berlin).

-There are certain verbs that demand the dative and the accusative case.
-For example:
+Verbs that demand the dative and the accusative case:

 geben – Der Mann gibt der Frau das Auto. – The man gives the woman the car.

 schreiben – Ich schreibe dir einen Brief. – I write you a letter.